Welcome to Global Medieval and Renaissance Studies at Penn !

-The University of Pennsylvania is one of the oldest centers for the study of the Middle Ages in North America.
+The University of Pennsylvania is one of the oldest centers for the study of the Middle Ages and Renaissance in North America.
 Since the nineteenth century, Penn has been the home of eminent medievalists in many fields, including all areas of East Asian, European, Islamic, and Jewish history, cultures, and literature.
 This long tradition has built rich resources for pursuing specialized study and research, notably in the Van Pelt and Fisher Fine Arts Libraries, the Schoenberg Center for Manuscript Studies, and the Herbert D. Katz Center for Advanced Judaic Studies.
 In addition to the regular academic departmental curricula, a deep commitment to interdisciplinarity fosters broad interaction across academic communities: active programs of lectures, colloquia, working groups, and exhibitions bring together faculty, staff, and students.

 Eleven Penn departments contribute to the undergraduate interdisciplinary program in Global Medieval Studies, which allows students to discover the premodern world together, as the root and necessary precondition to the modern.
 The program is broad geographically and temporally; it includes Europe, the Middle East, Asia, and Africa, and in the latter part of our period even the New World, from Late Antiquity to 1700.
 This was a formative historical and cultural period in a variety of civilizations, from the north-western corner of Europe, across the Mediterranean and the Middle East, and on to southern and eastern Asia, south to Africa and over the Atlantic Ocean to the New World.
 The program encourages students to view the world through the lens of various disciplinary and geographic perspectives and discover the interaction of diverse civilizations and religions.
 As the era that gave birth to contemporary nations and a time before the formation of modern geo-political concepts, this period provides a critical space for thinking about the composite nature of contemporary identities.